Current Members (2025.04.01~)

 She has investigated the interaction between an electron and nuclear spin ensemble in single semiconductor quantum dots in her doctoral course.

-she works currently together as an Assistant Professor.
-She challenges the new subjects with continuing the studies on the electronuclear interaction in nanostructures.
+she works currently together as an Associate Professor.
+She is tackling new challenges in electron-nuclear spin coupled system in semiconductor nanostructures.

 Graduate Students